Thomasisdoingit/-thomasisdoingit.github.io/index.md

 Using the data from Cyclistic (Cyclistic is a fictional company the data used comes from Motivate International Inc. under this [licence](https://ride.divvybikes.com/data-license-agreement)).

 The data is downloaded and will be treated locally using RStudio.
-We will be using data from 2021.
-The data is supposed reliable and original for this case study, it is comprehensive and current.
+We will be using data from 2019 because the monthly data from 2021 is incomplete.
+Furthermore we could suppose measures taken during the pandemic have changed the use patterns in a way that is not representative of long term use.
+The data is supposed reliable and original for this case study, it is comprehensive and still relatively current.

+The data includes:

+ * The duration of each trip
+ * Start and end points
+ * The status of the client: member or casual rider
+ * Their birth year and gender

+This should allow us to compare demographics between member and casual riders, as well as the differences in usage of the service (routes, travel time etc).

 ## Process